Your Pre-school and Elementary School in Vienna

 🎶 See me play on the drum.
 Playing drums is lots of fun, with a /d/-/d/-/d/-/d/-/d/-/d/-/d/-/d/- /d/.
 See me play upon the drum! 🎶

-While searching the classroom for equipment and things with “d” we realised that we have four rectangular doors, domino and dices and dance moves we can show off.
+While searching the classroom for equipment and things with “d” we realised that we have four rectangular doors, dominoes, dices, and dance moves we can show off.

 EY 2: "Let’s explore materials"